 Although natural dyes are widely used and plenty derive from plants, fruits, minerals, and other natural resources, many still use animals and insects.
 Common examples include Cochineal insects for red, cow urine for Indian yellow, and Lac insects for red or violet.

-To achieve our Opal color’s puce (purplish-brown) tone without the use of synthetic dyes, our options from mainstream natural-dye manufacturers would have probably had us dressing you in a bikini colored by Murex marine snails (purple) and octopus or cuttlefish (sepia brown) – ingredients commonly used in today’s global fashion industry.
+To achieve our Opal color’s purplish-brown hue without the use of synthetic dyes, our options from mainstream natural-dye manufacturers would likely have had us dressing you in a bikini colored by Murex marine snails and octopus or cuttlefish – ingredients commonly used in today’s global fashion industry.

 Fabric dyeing and treatments amount to roughly 20% of the world’s wastewater (as published by the United Nations Environment Programme).
 When leftover processing liquids are not treated and disposed of properly, their toxic chemicals contaminate rivers, streams, oceans, and soils; destroying ecosystems and polluting essential sources of drinking water especially in countries like Bangladesh, China, or India– where regulations are weaker or less stringently enforced.